grunewas/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 >>> The more information you put into the LP-TSV format, such as country codes, the easier it will be to make these matches.
 The associated information from the LP-TSV upload will appear on the left hand side of the reconciliation screen to help you understand all of the information provided on the right hand side.
 If you are building your own dataset, it is worth taking the time to add a country codes (ccodes) column into the file you upload as well as aat type with the corresponding type (e.g. settlement, state, country).

 Given the bare bones nature of this upload, it will be a little harder to make these matches.
 All of the results should come from the countries that made up the Soviet Union: Russia, Ukraine, Belarus, Estonia, Latvia, Lithuania, Moldova, Armenia, Azerbaijan, Georgia, Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.
 To see this in action, let's start the reconciliation process.
 Our first review is for Jelabuga.
 It is indeed a close match for Yelabuga, which we can tell by a variant of Yelabuga being listed as "Jelabuga@de," confirming that Jelabuga is the German language variant of Yelabuga.
 We will select "closeMatch" and then "save," which will advance us to the next item for review.
+Figure 8 below shows where to look for information to determine whether it is a close match or no match.
+The red box highlights the radio buttons for choosing the type of match as well as the save button to save the choice and advance to the next location for review.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER8.JPG" caption="Figure 8: closeMatch" %}

 The next location for review is Keller.
-We can tell that this example is no match because the suggested match is in Italy.
+We can tell that this example is no match because the suggested match is in Italy, as shown in the image below.
 As our data only concerns places in the USSR, we can save no match and quickly move on.
 Note that if you realize you made a mistake, you can go back one previous save by pressing the "Undo last save" button on the top left of the Reconciliation Review" screen.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER9.JPG" caption="Figure 9: No Match" %}

 Go ahead an finish the review of the remaining 23 records for Pass 1.
 As a hint, out of the 25 places for Pass 1 reconciliation, only Yelabuga, Kupjansk, Atkarsk, Makejewka, Kokand, Selenodolsk, Merefa, Usa [Belarus], Wjasma, Fastow,and Owrutsch are close matches.

 Once you complete review of Pass 1, you are automatically taken to complete review of Pass 2.
 For now, go back to the Data button on the top right corner of the screen to return to your data tab.
 Click on your "POW Memoir Places" dataset again to go to its metadata page.
 If you click on the "Browse" tab next to the "Metadata" tab, you will now see that there are geometries for the places we decided were close matches.
-These places now appear on the map preview.
+These places now appear on the map preview, as illustrated in the image below.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER10.JPG" caption="Figure 10: Map Preview" %}